iton0/folderforge/README.md

 to download a zipped version of the converted diagram as a complete custom filesystem.

-## Further Development

-I am writing code refactorings right now in [this branch](https://github.com/iton0/folderforge/tree/vue), using Vue.js for increased functionality.
-As I work on producing a more effective and aesthetically pleasing application, keep an eye out for the upcoming upgrades.
-Additionally if all goes well, I may merge with main branch.

 ## Getting Involved

 If you're interested in optimizing your workflow or contributing to the project,